National Trust for Scotland: Coastline and countryside

-The Trust's management of its coastal and countryside sites is guided by its Wild Land Policy which aims to preserve the land in its undeveloped state and provide access and enjoyment to the public.
+The trust's management of its coastal and countryside sites is guided by its Wild Land Policy which aims to preserve the land in its undeveloped state and provide access and enjoyment to the public.
 Trust sites are home to a diverse variety of native wildlife.
 The Trust estimate that almost 25% of Scotland's seabirds nest on its island and coastal sites, equivalent to 8% of seabirds in Europe.
 The Trust's countryside properties are home to native mammal species including red deer, pine marten, wildcat and red squirrel.

-Since 1957, the Trust have owned and managed the archipelago of St Kilda, Scotland's first World Heritage Site and the only World Heritage Site in the UK to be listed for both its natural and cultural significance.
+Since 1957, the trust have owned and managed the archipelago of St Kilda, Scotland's first World Heritage Site and the only World Heritage Site in the UK to be listed for both its natural and cultural significance.
 St Kilda and the surrounding sea stacks are home to over one million seabirds as well as three species unique to the islands; the Soay sheep; St Kilda field mouse and St Kilda wren.

 Paintings and sculpture collection

-Across its properties the Trust is responsible for the conservation and display of hundreds of thousands of objects from paintings to furniture and domestic tools.
-The primary aim of the Trust's curatorship is to present collections and works of art in the historic settings for which they were commissioned or acquired.
+Across its properties the trust is responsible for the conservation and display of hundreds of thousands of objects from paintings to furniture and domestic tools.
+The primary aim of the trust's curatorship is to present collections and works of art in the historic settings for which they were commissioned or acquired.

 Most visited sites

-In the year 2021–21 the Trust welcomed 2.2 million visitors to its properties, of which 1.3 million were visits to "gated" properties (properties which non-members are required to pay for entry).
-In 2016 the 10 most visited properties were:
+During the 2023-2024 financial year the trust received in 4.5 million visitors in total, including an estimated 1.8 million visitors recorded at free-to-enter countryside properties: the trust considers this figure to be below the actual number due to practical challenges of recording open access across a large countryside estate.
+In the year 2021–21 the trust welcomed a total of 2.2 million visitors to its properties, of which 1.3 million were visits to "gated" properties (properties which non-members are required to pay for entry).
+In 2024 the 10 most visited properties were: